-Get to Know Mrs. Kathy Trimble
+Get to Know Mrs. Cathy Trimble

-Mrs. Cathy Trimble is the Assistant Principal of Francis Marion High School in Marion, Alabama—her alma mater.
+Mrs. Cathy Trimble is the Principal of Francis Marion High School in Marion, Alabama—her alma mater.
 In her role as school leader, she regularly enlists the input and feedback of our corps members to achieve the school’s primary goal of creating a culture of academic achievement.

-A veteran educator for more than 25 years, Mrs. Trimble serves as Francis Marion High School’s athletic director in addition to its AP.
+A veteran educator for more than 25 years, Mrs. Trimble serves as Francis Marion High School’s athletic director in addition to its Principal.
 Her commitment to high expectations both inside and outside the classroom is evident in her record of achievement as the varsity girls basketball coach.
 She led her team to four final four appearances, which earned her the title of Alabama High School Athletic Association (AHSAA) Coach of the Year.
 Mrs. Trimble’s energy and charisma are infectious.
 Despite her small, 5’3” frame, she commands the respect of students, faculty, and staff.
 Mrs. Trimble is not only relentless in her efforts to counsel and improve the lives of each student at the school, she has a particular interest in providing academic and career opportunities to students who are at risk of dropping out.
 Throughout her career, she has pioneered a number of initiatives including highly effective remediation and credit recovery programs.

 Located just 45 minutes from the city of Tuscaloosa—home to the University of Alabama—the rural town of Greensboro offers a variety of affordable housing options and a sense of community and support.
 Most corps members live in roomy, renovated homes within a close vicinity of each other, which makes meeting up for runs in the many local parks, lesson planning at The Pie Lab, and weekend potlucks and excursions especially convenient.